Logo

 In January 2019, Jennifer Wexton hung a transgender pride flag outside her office to show her support for the transgender community.

-In February 2021, Jennifer Wexton tweeted in support of Marie Newman, who has a transgender daughter, after Newman received attacks from Marjorie Taylor Greene for hanging a transgender flag outside her office as the House passed the Equality Act.
+In February 2021, Jennifer Wexton tweeted in support of Marie Newman, who has a transgender daughter, after Newman received criticism from Republican representative Marjorie Taylor Greene for hanging a transgender flag outside her office as the House passed the Equality Act.